Anterior Cervical Discectomy and Fusion

 (ACDF)

-Anterior cervical discectomy and fusion (ACDF) refers to a neck surgery that helps to remove a herniated disc or bone spurs in the neck 1.
+Anterior cervical discectomy and fusion (ACDF) refer to a neck surgery that helps to remove a herniated disc or bone spurs in the neck.
+A commonly performed procedure for conditions such as cervical disc herniation, degenerative disc disease, and spinal stenosis that cause nerve compression and neck pain.
 This helps to relieve the pressure and alleviates pain, weakness, numbness, and tingling in the neck.
 This surgery comprises two parts: anterior cervical discectomy and fusion.
 A discectomy usually means cutting out the disc which neurosurgeons perform anywhere along the spine from the neck to the lower back.

 Anterior cervical discectomy approaches through the anterior of the cervical spine or neck.
 This process removes the disc from between two vertebral bones.
 Depending on the particular symptoms, neurosurgeons remove one disc (single-level) or more (multi-level).
 Additionally, the neurosurgeon performs a fusion surgery at the same time to stabilize the neck.
 This surgery involves placing bone grafts or implants to provide stability and strength to the area.